How to Draw a Cartoon Cow

 Step 10: The nose and mouth is the part of the cow that is closest to the viewer, so let’s start our inking here

-Step 11: This cow loves to stare so draw in her eyes with some little dots right in the middle, looking right back at ya!
+Step 11: The eyes are a very important part of the process.
+This lesson is focusing on teaching you how to draw a cute cartoon cow… But if you want to draw an angry one, just give her some intense angry eyebrows!
+This cow loves to stare so draw in her eyes with some little dots right in the middle, looking right back at ya!
 Now add in the rest of the head – I want this cow to have a good balance of sharp angles and soft angles, so for the top of the head I’ve softened the angles to make it look a bit more natural

 Step 12: finish off the head by inking in the ears and horns